PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 Any type of organization in the public services sector, urban infrastructure or a Common resources, such as a natural jabitats, can be organized as a crypto-cooperatives.
 City 3.0 is a decentralized network of cooperatives that manage the commons.
 City 3.0 is also a public good that is jointly owned and managed by citizens, delegators and cooperatives.

 #### Urban Governance is dynamic and programmable.
-Urbanism 3.0 offers a variety of models for community governance offering a variety of models, such as the appointment of delegators where redistribution of votes is dynamic and not associated with an "election" event to happen.<br><br>
+Urbanism 3.0 provides a variety of models for community governance as code blocks allowing anyone to compose their own arbitrary rules for ownership, voting procedures, or delegation of voting power.
+The coordination costs can be radically reduced in new types of decentralized networks, in which smart contracts enable participants to govern cooperatively.

 #### Collective ownership: New classes of assets